corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/ledger-dsl.md

 ```

 {{< note >}}
-`Attachment.open` returns an `InputStream` representing a ZIP file and you should mock its functionality as such or it will differ from when you run your contracts in production.
+`Attachment.open` returns an `InputStream` representing a ZIP file.
+You should mock its functionality to reflect this, otherwise it will not give an accurate comparison to running your contracts in production.
 {{< /note >}}

 ## Test your contract code using the `TransactionDSL`